-To evaluate a wave power device it is important to understand the major challenges in harvesting wave energy.
+To evaluate a wave energy device it is important to understand the major challenges in harvesting wave energy.

-As the figure shows wave power is much more than just converting the movement of waves.
+As the figure shows wave energy is much more than just converting the movement of waves.

 FORCES - Wave energy is refined wind energy.
 When a storm has affected the ocean for days, the energy in a wave can be up to 1 MW/m wave width.
-These large forces will drive the cost of structure and mooring through the roof if the concept doesn't have a solving for this.
+These large forces will drive the cost of structure and mooring through the roof if the concept does not have a solution for this.

 POWER CONNECTION - Power cables and connections at sea are very expensive.
 For Offshore wind power farms the internal power connection is 5% of the total cost and grid connection is 10%